vivianeko-unity/Shader-Prewarming/README.md

    - Generates compilation report: `Artifact/ShaderVariantsCompiled.txt`
    - Can be disabled: Set `strippingEnabled = false` in settings
 4. **Runtime Pre-warming**:
-    - `ShaderPreCompiler` loads and warms up the SVC at startup
+   - `ShaderVariantCollectionPreCompiler` loads and warms up the SVC at startup

 ### GraphicsStateCollection (GSC / PSO Caching) Workflow
 1. **Tracing (Collecting)**:
    - Enable `COLLECT_SHADER_VARIANTS` scripting define and make a development build
-   - `GraphicsStateCollectionTrace` starts a trace at runtime to record pipeline state objects
+   - `GraphicsStateCollectionPreCompiler` starts a trace at runtime to record pipeline state objects
-   - Collection files are saved.
+   - On focus loss or quit, `ShaderVariantToolingManager` triggers the collection to be sent to the Editor
+   - The Editor saves the collection file and automatically updates the prefab's collection list
 2. **Warmup**:
-   - `GraphicsStateCollectionTrace` finds the matching collection for the current platform, graphics API, and quality level, then warms it up
+   - `GraphicsStateCollectionPreCompiler` finds the matching collection for the current platform, graphics API, and quality level, then warms it up
-3. **Editor Setup**:
-   - Right-click the `GraphicsStateCollectionTrace` component → "Update collection list" to refresh available collections
-   - Collections are also auto-discovered when the component is first added (`Reset`)

 ## Define Symbols
 - `COLLECT_SHADER_VARIANTS` — Disables stripping and prewarming; enables shader variant log collection and GSC tracing